pablodecm/paper-inferno/paper/paper.md

 for the fact that the nuisance parameter
 $\lambda$ is unknown.
-Furthermore, some kind non-parametric density estimation (e.g. histogram) has to be considered in order to build a calibrated statistical model using the classification-based learned features which smooth and reduce the information available for inference.
+Furthermore, some kind non-parametric density estimation (e.g. histogram) has to be considered in order to build a calibrated statistical model using the classification-based learned features, which  will in term smooth and reduce the information available for inference.

 ::: {#fig:subfigs_results .subfigures}
 ![inference-aware training loss